sva-dsi/2017-fall-course/lectures/maps.md

 #### 3. Javascript/HTML/CSS for rendering on the web

-With these languages you can publish your map with the basetiles loaded and your data layers appropriately geocoded; with javascript you can also add to the interactivity of your map, revealing metadata in the tooltips
+With these languages you can publish your map with the basetiles loaded and your data layers appropriately geocoded; with javascript you can also add to the interactivity of your map, revealing metadata in the tooltips.

 ### Mapping Data
 #### Formats + Free Sources